A note from the author, Imed Bouchrika, PhD, career planning expert:

-Considering a degree in education opens you to different career pathways replete with opportunities.
-For one, the National Center for Education Statistics reported the enrollment rate in education has seen a continuous delcine for the last few decades (NCES, 2019).
-This only means you will have fewer competitors vying for job positions in this field down the road.
+Having been a career planning expert for over a decade, I have always believed that a degree in education can lead to different career pathways replete with opportunities.
+For one, the National Center for Education Statistics reported the enrollment rate in education has seen a continuous decline for the last few decades (NCES, 2019), which means you will have fewer competitors vying for job positions in this field down the road.
+To help you in your effort to become an educator, I have analyzed government reports, statistics, and academic publications to give you key information about the different types of degrees in education.
+In this article, I will be tackling everything from the available specializations to typical application requirements to give you a more comprehensive perspective of this professional landscape and avoid unnecessary student stress down the road.

-Education definition in the dictionary describes it as the study of providing and receiving systematic instruction or teaching.
-As a study path, it integrates the historical, anthropological, sociological, and economic foundations of Education and psychology as well as human growth.
+The dictionary definition of what is a degree in education describes it as the study of providing and receiving systematic instruction or teaching.
+As a study path, it integrates the historical, anthropological, sociological, and economic foundations of education and psychology as well as human growth.

 You will be trained in a set of vital and transferable skills:

 Teaching is more than just a profession for many.
 Some may even consider it a calling.
-And if you believe that you are called to make a difference in students’ lives through each stage of their growth, earning an Education degree is a fantastic way to achieve such goals.
+And if you believe that you are called to make a difference in students' lives through each stage of their growth, earning an early childhood education online degree is one way to achieve such goals.
+By pursuing a degree in early childhood education--online or traditional--you can gain the knowledge and skills necessary to become an effective educator and positively impact the lives of young learners.

-Various degrees may also concentrate on early childhood education, health, physical education, primary, secondary, or secondary Education.
+One of the common questions encountered when discussing this subject is what are the 4 types of degrees.
+Various degrees may also concentrate on early childhood education, health, physical education, primary, secondary, or secondary education.
 You can also focus on teaching a certain subject or area of expertise.

 An education training also helps you construct programs, prepare lessons, target student learning skills, and build healthy and dynamic learning environments.